-Details on course withdrawals are provided under Undergraduate Policies and Graduate Policies in this catalog.
+Details on course withdrawals are provided under Undergraduate Course Withdrawals (p.
+95) and Graduate Course Withdrawals in this catalog.

-Undergraduate or graduate students withdrawing from a PST course must email or fax their written withdrawal to ccoe@gallaudet.edu or or (202) 651-5987 (fax).
+Undergraduate or graduate students withdrawing from a PST course must email or fax their written withdrawal to cce@gallaudet.edu or or (202) 651-5987 (fax).
 There is no refund of tuition and fees.